deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_6_0.png)

-> 🔼 The figure illustrates the process of transition-focused observation abstraction, highlighting the use of the Hungarian algorithm to identify key differences between consecutive observations and their transformation into free-form natural language descriptions.
+> 🔼 This figure illustrates the process of transition-focused observation abstraction, showing how the Hungarian algorithm matches elements between consecutive observations and how an LLM generates a free-form natural language description highlighting the key differences.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The overview of transition-focused observation abstraction.